lucendio/lecture-devops-infos/content/exercises/allocate-virtual-machine-in-cloud.md

   * log in and add your coupon to [Google Cloud](https://console.cloud.google.com/education)
   * enable billing for [*Compute Engine*](https://console.cloud.google.com/compute) API
-  * it's recommended to [create a service account](https://cloud.google.com/docs/authentication/production#create_service_account) instead of authenticating your personal account through the `gcloud` CLI (for this tutorial, the role *Compute Engine > Compute Admin* must be assigned to the service account
+  * it's recommended to [create a service account](https://cloud.google.com/docs/authentication/production#create_service_account) instead of authenticating your personal account through the `gcloud` CLI (for this exercise, the role *Compute Engine > Compute Admin* must be assigned to the service account
   * for authentication methods and generating a `KEYFILE_JSON` please refer to the [Terraform provider documentation](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#authentication-configuration)